Leave a Review & Get 30% OFF - Limited Time Offer!

 Last updated: January 27, 2026|5 min read|By InterviewMan Team

-onsite day i had two coding rounds and the system design. first coding was binary tree path sums with a depth constraint, manageable. second was interval merging on overlapping reservation windows framed around guest bookings that conflict with each other, felt like something from their actual production code. medium to hard, ran close on time but finished. the pattern is they take standard leetcode stuff and dress it in Airbnb language, bookings and listings and reservations and availability windows. see through the domain framing and it's trees, arrays, graphs, intervals. nothing exotic.
+onsite day i had two coding rounds and the system design. first one was binary tree path sums with a depth constraint, manageable, i was actually feeling good at this point lol. second was interval merging on overlapping reservation windows framed around guest bookings that conflict with each other and it felt like something pulled from their actual production code. medium to hard, ran close on time but finished.
+Priya told me afterwards they always do this, take standard leetcode stuff and dress it in Airbnb language, bookings and listings and availability windows and reservations. see through the domain framing and it is trees, arrays, graphs, intervals. nothing exotic. forty five minutes. forty five. and i spent the last ten of the second round sweating.

-system design was honestly my favorite part of the whole day. prompt was "build a booking and listing system" and my interviewer kept lobbing scenarios. what if two guests book the same listing at the exact same second. what happens when a host ghosts mid-booking. availability that shifts. pricing that moves with demand and season. cancellation policies per listing. standard YouTube hotel booking prep covered maybe forty percent. the rest was Airbnb domain stuff and i was making things up as i went.
+system design was honestly my favorite part of the whole day which is wild because it is what killed me the first time lol. prompt was "build a booking and listing system" and my interviewer kept lobbing scenarios at me. what if two guests book the same listing at the exact same second, and then she hit me with a host going silent in the middle of a booking, and pricing that changes depending on the week and the season, and honestly i lost count after that because she just kept going. i had done the standard YouTube hotel booking prep and it got me through maybe forty percent of what she threw at me. the rest was all Airbnb domain stuff and i was straight up inventing answers lol.

-what i figured out from bombing that round is generic "design Twitter" prep falls apart here. for Airbnb you need to understand double-booking and how to handle it, host and guest state machines, dynamic pricing, how their search ranking works, availability calendars at scale. second time around my approach was restate the goal in my words, ask questions to narrow scope, throw out reasonable numbers myself, start really high level, then drill into whatever she seemed most interested in. double-booking was the thing she pushed hardest on both times.
+what i figured out from bombing that round, and i mean really bombing it the first time, is that generic "design Twitter" prep falls apart here. for Airbnb you need double-booking concurrency and how to handle it, host and guest state machines, dynamic pricing, how their search ranking works, availability calendars at scale. second time around i did it differently. restate the goal in my words, ask questions to narrow scope, throw out reasonable numbers myself, start really high level, then drill into whatever she seemed most interested in. double-booking was the thing she pushed hardest on both times. both times.

-the lunch is "not scored" in air quotes because Priya says her lunch buddy mentioned something about her during the debrief. so just be normal through the whole day.
+the lunch is "not scored" in air quotes because Priya says her lunch buddy mentioned something about her during the debrief. so be normal through the whole day lol.

-came back months later and ran InterviewMan for attempt two. culture round starts and it had already pulled up a belonging story from a conversation i'd had with it earlier, before i even realized what the interviewer wanted. coding it had the DFS approach within seconds of the problem appearing. system design it flagged double-booking concurrency right away, same angle my interviewer pushed hardest on last time. checked dock, process list, Activity Monitor across HackerRank and Zoom, nothing showed. twelve bucks a month annual, fifty seven thousand users, twenty plus stealth features, no session caps.
+came back months later and ran InterviewMan for attempt two. and honestly the difference made me a little angry at myself for not using it the first time. culture round starts and it had already pulled up a belonging story from a conversation i had with it earlier, before i even realized what the interviewer wanted. remember my whole rejection was over belonging? coding it had the DFS approach within seconds of the problem appearing. system design it flagged double-booking concurrency right away, same angle my interviewer pushed hardest on last time. same exact angle. checked dock, process list, Activity Monitor across HackerRank and Zoom, nothing showed. twelve bucks a month annual, fifty seven thousand users, twenty plus stealth features, no session caps.
 Interview Coder wants two ninety nine a month and only does coding, which is two of five rounds, and the two that matter least at Airbnb.

 Priya was right about literally everything. culture stories are what decide your outcome at this company. real ones with names and moments you actually lived through. i learned that the expensive way lol